mallamsiddiq/schedular-api/README.md

 I did unittest on the app with several test cases.
 I created a small json file of a few time slots as payloads for the post requests To check against needed outputs.

-The docker-compose up ealer will spin up both the web and and the test but run only the testing unit kindly run
+The docker-compose up ealier will spin up both the web and and the test but run only the testing unit kindly run

 	docker-compose up test

 And see how the test was evaluated on your console.
 And at anypoint you can run